aiaaaa/WMDJ/README.md

 Welcome to the open source DJ cyberdeck project, sponsored by myself and hackerspace SUDOROOM in Oakland CA.

-The project started as an art piece, in protest of the modern/popular practice of planned obsolescence, and building electronics with no repair considerations.
+The project started as an art piece, in protest of the modern/popular practice of planned obsolescence, and designing electronics that can't be updated or repaired.

 Project Codenames include:
 WMDJ - Weatherproof and Modular DJ